-Da Lat City - Flowers, Food and Crazy Mazes
+Dalat City - Flowers, Food and Crazy Mazes

-High up in the hills of Vietnam’s Central Highlands, the city of Da Lat (or Dalat) sits around a large lake, with the town spiralling out into the forests and hills.
-Known as the “City of Eternal Spring” or “The Paris of Vietnam”, Dalat enjoys a cooler year round climate, as well as gardens bursting with flowers.
-This cooler climate combined with its famous attractions and delicious cuisine make Da Lat a very popular destination.
+High up in the hills of Vietnam’s Central Highlands, the city of Dalat (or Da Lat) sits around a large lake, with the town spiralling out into the surrounding forests and hills.
+Known as the “City of Eternal Spring” or “The Paris of Vietnam”.
+Popular with backpackers, holidaymakers and domestic tourists, Dalat has so much to to see and do.
 Famous for its architecture, fresh foods and coffee, Dalat has so much to offer.

-Its cooler temperatures and elevation make it the fresh fruit and vegetable capital of Vietnam, with the local restaurants making the most of the tasty produce.
+Year round Dalat enjoys a milder climate than the rest of Vietnam, its mountains and fresh air make it a popular escape during the hot and muggy months.
+Dalat’s cooler temperatures and elevation make it the fresh fruit and vegetable capital of Vietnam, with the local restaurants making the most of the tasty produce.

 A bee sits in the centre of a red bloom at the Da Lat Flower Park

-The Da Lat Flower Park is always full of beautiful colours!
+The Dalat Flower Park is always full of beautiful colours!

 We travelled there as part of our North to South backpacking trip through Vietnam and had an absolute blast!
 What did we get up to?
 What did we eat?
 How lost did we get in the Maze Bar?
 Read on to find out.